LendingTree Personal Loans Review

 >> Read More: Can Personal Loans Actually Improve Your Credit Score?

 As an unsecured loan, personal loans don’t require collateral, but their interest rates can vary greatly by lender.
 What sets LendingTree apart is that it connects personal loan applicants with up to five lenders for easy comparison.
-With interest rates on personal loans ranging from 5% to more than 100%, it’s important for borrowers to consider their options before making a final decision.

 If you’re interested in filling out a loan application with LendingTree, here’s what you need to know.